open-source-ideas/ideas/README.md

 * [`First Contribute`](https://github.com/open-source-ideas/open-source-ideas/labels/First%20Contribute)

-To track the progress of the initiative itself, see the [_Open Source Ideas Initiative planning_ project board](https://github.com/open-source-ideas/open-source-ideas/projects/2), and see all projects that have been [completed through this initiative](./COMPLETED.md).
+To track the progress of the initiative itself, see the [_Open Source Ideas Initiative planning_ project board](https://github.com/open-source-ideas/open-source-ideas/projects/2), and see all projects that have been completed further down in the README!

 This project adheres to the [Contributor Covenant code of conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.